 A Gross Misdemeanor is the in-between category: a crime punishable by up to 365 days.
 (Note the overlap with the federal definition of felony: punishable by 365 days or more.)

 In Minnesota, a felony charge can result in a Gross Misdemeanor conviction.
 And, a gross misdemeanor charge can result in a Misdemeanor conviction.
 This is based on Minnesota Statutes Section 609.13, subdivisions 1 and 2.
 Subdivision 1 is discussed on our felony page.
 Subdivision 2 (2017) says:

 Subd.
 2. Gross misdemeanor.
 Notwithstanding that a conviction is for a gross misdemeanor, the conviction is deemed to be for a misdemeanor if:

 (1) the sentence imposed is within the limits provided by law for a misdemeanor as defined in section 609.02; or

 (2) if the imposition of the sentence is stayed, the defendant is placed on probation, and the defendant is thereafter discharged without sentence.

-The meaning of “stay of imposition” is also discussed on the felony page.
+The meaning of “stay of imposition” is discussed on the felony page.

 Where does a Gross Misdemeanor conviction fit in the hierarchy of conviction levels?

-As covered on the felony page, a Gross Misdemeanor conviction following a guilty plea or verdict to a felony charge, is somewhat better than a felony level conviction, but still has significant felony-type consequences.
-A Gross Misdemeanor conviction based on a guilty plea or verdict on a gross misdemeanor charge; is unequivocally better than any conviction resulting from a guilty plea or verdict on a felony charge.
+As covered on the felony page, a Gross Misdemeanor conviction following a guilty plea or verdict to a felony charge, is somewhat better than a felony level conviction, but still has significant felony-type consequences (for example, the loss of civil rights to firearms for certain felony convictions, even if later reduced).
+A Gross Misdemeanor conviction based on a guilty plea or verdict on a gross misdemeanor charge; is better than a conviction resulting from a guilty plea or verdict on a felony charge.